-Purchased loan participations totaled \$9.6 million at December 31, 2021.
-There were \$9.7 million purchased loan participations held at December 31, 2020.
-Loan participations sold increased from \$12.9 million, or 2.0%, of the portfolio at December 31, 2020, to \$14.4 million, or 1.7%, at December 31, 2021.
+Purchased loan participations totaled \$9.4 million at December 31, 2022 compared to \$9.6 million at December 31, 2021.
+Loan participations sold increased from \$5.3 million, or 0.6%, of the portfolio at December 31, 2021, to \$9.7 million, or 1.0%, at December 31, 2022.

-At December 31, 2021, approximately 76.3% of commercial and industrial loans have floating rates and, although some may be secured by real estate, many are secured by accounts receivable, inventory, and other business assets.
+At December 31, 2022, approximately 81.8% of commercial and industrial loans have floating rates and, although some may be secured by real estate, many are secured by accounts receivable, inventory, and other business assets.
 Construction loans are generally short-term, floating-rate obligations, which consist of both residential and commercial projects.
-Agricultural loans, are primarily short-term, floating rate loans for crop financing.
+Agricultural loans, are primarily short-term, floating-rate loans for crop financing.

-Included within the installment loan portfolio are \$48.5 million in student loans as of December 31, 2021, as compared to \$57.4 million at December 31, 2020, a decrease of \$8.9 million.
-The student loan portfolio consists of unsecured loans to medical and pharmacy students currently enrolled in medical and pharmacy schools in the US and the Caribbean.
-The medical student loans are made to US citizens attending medical schools in the US and Antigua, while the pharmacy student loans are made to pharmacy students attending pharmacy school in the US.
-Upon graduation the loan is automatically placed on deferment for six months.
-This may be extended up to 48 months for graduates enrolling in internship, medical residency or fellowship.
-As approved the student may receive additional deferment for hardship or administrative reasons in the form of forbearance for a maximum of 24 months throughout the life of the loan.
-The outstanding balance of student loans that have not entered repayment status totaled \$7.5 million at December 31, 2021.
-Accrued interest on loans that have not entered repayment status totaled \$3.9 million at December 31, 2021.
-At December 31, 2021, there were 901 loans within repayment, deferment, and forbearance which represented \$23.8 million, \$9.0 million, and \$8.2 million in outstanding balances, respectively.
-No new student loans were originated during the years ended December 31, 2021 and 2020.
+Included within the installment loan portfolio are \$42.1 million of student loans as of December 31, 2022, as compared to \$48.5 million at December 31, 2021, a decrease of \$6.3 million.
+The student loan portfolio consists of unsecured loans to medical and pharmacy students currently enrolled in medical and pharmacy schools in the U.S. and the Caribbean.
+The medical-student loans are made to U.S. citizens attending medical schools in the U.S. and Antigua, while the pharmacy-student loans are made to pharmacy students attending pharmacy school in the U.S. Upon graduation the loan is automatically placed on grace for six months.
+This may be extended as a deferment to 48 months for graduates enrolling in internship, medical residency, or fellowship.
+As approved, the student may receive additional deferment for hardship or administrative reasons in the form of forbearance for a maximum of 36 months throughout the life of the loan.
+The outstanding balance of student loans that are in school or grace and have not entered repayment status totaled \$2.7 million at December 31, 2022.
+Accrued interest on student loans that are in school or grace and totaled \$1.3 million at December 31, 2022.
+At December 31, 2022, there were 875 loans within repayment, deferment, and forbearance which represented \$23.4 million, \$11.0 million, and \$5.0 million in outstanding balances, respectively.
+No new student loans were originated during the years ended December 31, 2022 and 2021.

-Repayment of the unsecured student loans is premised on the medical and pharmacy students graduating and becoming highincome earners.
-Under program guidelines repayment terms can vary per borrower, however repayment occurs on average within 10 to 20 years.
+Repayment of the unsecured student loans is premised on the medical and pharmacy students graduating and becoming high-income earners.
+Under program guidelines, repayment terms can vary per borrower; however, repayment occurs on average within 10 to 20 years.
 Underwriting is premised on qualifying credit scores.
 Currently the weighted average credit score for the portfolio is in the mid-700s.
 In addition, there are non-student co-borrowers for roughly one-third of the portfolio that provide additional repayment capacity.
 Graduation and employment placement rates are high for both medical and pharmacy students.
-The average student loan balance per borrower as of December 31, 2021 was approximately \$80,577.
-Loan interest rates range from 2.6% to 7.6%.
+The average student loan balance per borrower as of December 31, 2022 was approximately \$100,646.
+Loan interest rates range from 5.75% to 10.75%.

-At December 31, 2021, \$23.8 million in loans were in repayment compared to \$28.9 million as of December 31, 2020.
-Accrued interest on student loans was \$4,638,000 and \$4,974,000 as of December 31, 2021 and 2020, respectively.
-At December 31, 2021, the reserve against the student loan portfolio totaled \$2,647,000.
-Additionally, during the year ended December 31, 2021, \$122,000 in accrued interest receivable was reversed, due to charge-offs of \$1,439,000.
-At December 31, 2020, the reserve totaled \$2,546,000 and \$125,000 in accrued interest was reversed due to charge-offs of \$1,947,000.
-There were no TDRs within the portfolio as of December 31, 2021.
+At December 31, 2022, \$23.4 million of student loans were in repayment compared to \$23.8 million as of December 31, 2021.
+Accrued interest on student loans was \$4.1 million and \$4.6 million as of December 31, 2022 and 2021, respectively.
+At December 31, 2022, the reserve against the student loan portfolio totaled \$2.6 million.
+Additionally, during the year ended December 31, 2022, \$141,000 in accrued interest receivable was reversed, due to charge-offs of \$1.3 million.
+At December 31, 2021, the reserve totaled \$2.6 million and \$122,000 in accrued interest was reversed due to charge-offs of \$1.4 million.